Every enterprise has more potential AI use cases than capacity to pursue. The challenge isn't generating ideas; it's selecting the right ones.

 ROI Scoring: From Opportunity to Priority

-The final stage of the Friction Audit assigns an ROI score to each identified opportunity.
-The scoring model incorporates four factors: time recaptured (hours per week currently consumed by the task), error reduction potential (the cost of mistakes in the current manual process), scalability leverage (the degree to which automation enables the team to handle increased volume without proportional headcount growth), and implementation feasibility (the complexity of building and deploying the solution given current data, infrastructure, and organizational readiness).
+The Friction Audit's final stage assigns an ROI score to each opportunity.
+The model incorporates four factors: time recaptured (hours saved), error reduction potential (cost of mistakes), scalability leverage (handling increased volume without headcount growth), and implementation feasibility (complexity given current data, infrastructure, and readiness).

-The output is a ranked list of opportunities, each with a clear rationale for its position.
-This list becomes the strategic roadmap for AI investment—not a wish list generated in a workshop, but an evidence-based plan grounded in observed reality.
+The output is a ranked list of opportunities, each with a clear rationale.
+This list forms the strategic roadmap for AI investment—an evidence-based plan grounded in observed reality, not a workshop wish list.

 From Audit to Action

-Organizations that adopt this methodology consistently report two outcomes.
-First, they deploy AI to higher-impact use cases than their peers, because selection is driven by evidence rather than intuition.
-Second, they experience less organizational resistance, because the Friction Audit involves frontline teams from the beginning—their pain points drive the prioritization, and they see their daily frustrations reflected in the roadmap.
+Second, they experience less organizational resistance.
+This is because the Friction Audit involves frontline teams from the start, reflecting their pain points and daily frustrations in the roadmap.

 Key Takeaways